Mirror Lake can vary in appearance at different times in Yosemite National Park, California, USA.

-On the other hand, all sorts of things which might not have seen otherwise and other trail-heads we will need soon, are discovered along with knowledge about how to get to them in a civilized way by shuttle bus.
-The Mirror Lake Trailhead is at Shuttle Stop 17, for your reference.
+On the other hand, all sorts of things which might not have seen otherwise and other trail-heads we will need soon, are discovered along with knowledge about how to get to them in a civilized way via shuttle bus.

 The ill-gained thought is to hike through the Upper Pines Campground, cross the Merced River and hike west to the trail-head for Mirror Lake at the junction of Tenaya Creek with the Merced River.

 On the downside, the route requires a hike east to the bridge over the Merced River at Happy Isles Nature Center, then a hike west on the other side of the river, much farther than anticipated, to the Mirror Lake Trailhead.

 Finally, arrival at the Mirror Lake Trail-head begins the hike to Mirror Lake on a round trip of 2.0 miles (3¼ KM) with a modest elevation gain of about 200 ft (61 m).

 The trail on the paved road, through cedar, oak and fir forest, tracks the west side of Tenaya Creek which travels through a glacier created drainage and Tenaya Canyon, under the 4,700 ft (1,433 m) perpendicular face of Half Dome from headwaters at Tenaya Lake near Tioga Pass Road and visible from Olmsted Point.
 Everything is beginning to fit together.

 The short trail diversion to Indian Caves is regrettably bypassed.
 Arrival at Mirror Lake is more like ponds in a meadow as sediment has filled the original basin over many decades.